Updated August 9, 2023

-For each slide, set its “layout” (Home->Layout) as per your paper-design.
+For each slide, set its “layout” (Home->Layout) as per your paper design.
 This decides the overall composition of the slide – the number of elements/sections within the slide, the placement of each element, a title if required, etc. PowerPoint comes with at least 9 in-built layouts to suit most needs.
-Popular layouts include Title (for a dramatic opening slide), Title and Content (for subsequent slides) and Section Header (for section breaks within your PowerPoint presentation).
+Popular layouts include a Title (for a dramatic opening slide), Title and Content (for subsequent slides), and Section Header (for section breaks within your PowerPoint presentation).

+You can relax knowing that you can easily alter any of the above attributes anytime.
+But by outlining this rough draft quickly (the above steps should take you less than 5 minutes), you spend minimum time effectively maximizing your use of the PowerPoint tool!
 Your presentation is now ready for real content.
-You can relax knowing that you can easily alter any of the above attributes anytime you want.
-But by outlining this rough draft quickly (the above steps should take you less than 5 minutes), you spend minimum time effectively maximizing your use of the PowerPoint tool!

 How PowerPoint can help you:

 - Use a consistent background design on all your slides for a smooth visual flow.
 PowerPoint facilitates this through Design->Themes.
-Without a theme, you would manually need to edit each slide’s design elements.
-But a theme comes as a “design template” with predefined settings for background colour/ shapes/ graphics, layout, font-set (for title, body-text, header, etc.), effects and background styles.
+Without a theme, you would manually edit each slide’s design elements.
+But an article is a “design template” with predefined settings for background color/ shapes/ graphics, layout, font set (for the title, body text, header, etc.), effects, and background styles.
 Once you select a theme on any slide, it impacts all slides.
 This includes any customizations you make to the original theme.

 - Choose a good font size for all your text.
-When you’re standing at the front at the podium, a slide may look good and clear to you.
+When standing at the front of the podium, a slide may look good and clear to you.
 But when you’re seated at the back, not so much.
-So test your font size from a distance (like using a 2cm font size for 10 feet distance, 4cm font size for 20 feet distance, and so on).
-Another recommendation is to use Sans Serif (non-loopy) fonts like Arial, Geneva or Helvetica, over Serif fonts like Times New Roman or Courier.
-This reduces the blur so your text remains legible even at a distance.
+So test your font size from a distance (like using a 2cm font size for 10 feet distance, a 4cm font size for 20 feet distance, and so on).
+Another recommendation is to use Sans Serif (non-loopy) fonts like Arial, Geneva, or Helvetica over Serif fonts like Times New Roman or Courier.
+This reduces the blur, so your text remains legible even at a distance.

 - Use Bullet Points wisely.
-There are some who swear by them, and some who prefer to throw them.
-If you choose to use them, studiously avoid text wrapping with sentences spawning multiple lines.
+Some swear by them, and some prefer to throw them.
+If you use them, studiously avoid text wrapping with sentences spawning multiple lines.
 This is less appealing and more confusing.
 Instead, keep your sentences short and simple so the message comes across with no unnecessary frills.